 Viewing Tip: For best viewing, make sure to close any extra tabs in your web browser.
 If you have problems viewing in your usual browser, try another internet browser.
 (We recommend Chrome, Safari, Firefox or Edge.)
 Internet Explorer is not supported.

 HOW TO VOTE FOR YOUR FESTIVAL FAVORITES

+For tickets purchased for both in-person and virtual screenings, you will be able to vote online through the Festival Voting Page.
 You will need to be logged in to your ticket purchasing account to rate the films you have watched.

 Scan the QR Code below for quick voting access.